UniqMartin/homebrew-texworks/README.md

 * The [Poppler](http://poppler.freedesktop.org/) libraries built by `tw-poppler-qt4.rb` and `tw-poppler-qt5.rb` contain a hard-coded path to the Poppler data that resides in the Homebrew prefix.
 Thus, built application bundles are not truly portable to other machines.

+### Qt 4 Build

+* While still being functional, Qt 4 is no longer in active development.
+This results in various visual glitches and many smaller annoyances in recent OS X releases and on systems with a Retina Display.

+### Qt 5 Build

+* Closing all windows removes the “Quit TeXworks” menu item from the TeXworks menu.
+Quitting TeXworks is still possible via, e.g., the menu of the Dock icon.

+* The toolbar control for selecting the typesetting tool shows visual artifacts.
+Functionality is not affected.

+* The proxy icon in both the source and PDF preview window titles is not functional.
+It neither shows the correct path in the context menu nor can it be dragged.

 ## License

 Code is under the [BSD 2 Clause (NetBSD) license](https://github.com/UniqMartin/texworks-osx/blob/master/LICENSE.txt).
 Some files are adapted from [Homebrew](https://github.com/Homebrew/homebrew) as detailed in the license file.